christian130/docs/v20.1/insert-data.md

 The instructions assume you are already [connected to the database](connect-to-the-database.html).

-{{site.data.alerts.callout_danger}}
+{{site.data.alerts.callout_success}}
-If you are just getting started and need to get a lot of data into a new CockroachDB cluster quickly, you should use the [`IMPORT`](import.html) statement using the instructions in the [Migration Overview](migration-overview.html).
-It will be much faster because it bypasses the higher-level SQL layers altogether and writes to the data store using low-level commands.
+If you need to get a lot of data into a CockroachDB cluster quickly, use the [`IMPORT`](import.html) statement using the instructions in the [Migration Overview](migration-overview.html) instead of sending SQL [`INSERT`s](insert.html) from application code.
+It will be much faster because it bypasses the SQL layer altogether and writes directly to the data store using low-level commands.
 {{site.data.alerts.end}}

 <div class="filters filters-big clearfix">